ad1tyaaa/100days/round-1.md

 > I may have been a test player up until now, but, oneday I'll be a T20 player as well.
 Just keep working hard.

 🎊🥳🎉🥳🎊

+## day 51 :13 January 2023

+I have completed the next lecture.
+It was a problem solving session although a very important one I think.
+I solved 2 problems today, the Subsets of an Array problem, and Subsequesnces of a String problem.
+Basically, now I know how to solve problems where I have to find all combinations of a Array / String or any other similar thing.
+So, I think I did learn a lot today.
+Although, I don't feel too happy about it.
+I got reminded that maybe right now, I'm wasting my time by doing this.
+Maybe I'm wasting time because I'm very slow.
+But, am I really wasting my time by deciding to not care about doing a job just yet.
+Am I really wasting my time by focusing on studying andgetting better in waht I want to do.

+I can't say becoming a software engineer is my goal.
+It honestly isn't.
+I've never been able to think about in a "where do i want to work?" way.
+But, I am studying this and working on it everyday because one day I want to have enough understanding of computers, so that I can build one all by myself.
+I want to become a person who just usderstands completely how a computer works.
+THat's all I want.
+And, that's not going to be getting me a jo.
+But, I think while working towars it, at some point I'll have enough knowledge that I might manage to get a job at some company.

+So, I going to keep continuing what I'm doing, but, I don't know what to do when someone says I'm amking a mistake and I don't have anything to proe to them that I'm not.
+Or, maybe, I really am making a mistake.
+Who knows...